Mikihail/Python-Mean-Shift-Segmentation/README.md

 Through the course of this project, we have honed our understanding on Python programming, image processing techniques and libraries like scipy, numpy, sys, random and opencv.

 ### Acknowledgement:
-This work is being continued by Mikihail and all queries should be di
+This work is being continued by Mikihail and all queries should be directed to them.